-Sometimes, Amazon’s efforts to solve the problem of scammers has resulted in legitimate Amazon KDP Select authors being accidentally penalised.
+Sometimes, Amazon’s efforts to solve the problem of scammers have resulted in legitimate Amazon KDP Select authors being accidentally penalized.
 Or worse, having their titles removed or their KDP account suspended.

 This was well reported when authors had their books removed from sale for putting their table of contents at the end of the book instead of at the front.

-You have all your eggs are in one basket, and you are locked in for 3 months.
+You have all your eggs in one basket, and you are locked in for 3 months.

 If you understand the pros and cons of self-publishing on Amazon’s two platforms, you can make an informed decision.
 Each service or feature needs to suit your book marketing plan.